Green rainwater harvesting

 It's such a shame seeing all that water going to waste.
 On the other side of the equation though cleaning the gutters becomes a very important chore; one all home-owners should do anyway.

 Rainwater harvests include a lot of crud that has to be cleaned out annually; it's not particularly onerous.
-At 74 I am still able to do it with ease.
+At 75 I am still able to do it with ease; make sure that ladder is secure.

-When you get tired of your swimming pool, think of doing what these folks did; they have the perfect underground reservoir.
+When you get tired of your swimming pool, consider doing what these folks did; they have the perfect underground reservoir.

 Swimming-pool-conversion-to-underground-reservoir

-We aim to avoid plastic in water by harvesting the rain; most of these noxious chemicals come from what we drink.
+We aim to avoid plastic in water by harvesting the rain; many of these noxious chemicals come from what we drink.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.